apehex/ctf/hackthebox/forensics/windows-infinity-edge/README.md

 The attacker is gathering information on the system, the creators troll us with a fake flag ;)

-And then some ugly shellcode gets dropped:
+And then several ugly shellcode get dropped in temp files:

 ```csharp
 public byte[] ExecRuntime(){